 By the end of 2021, NET will no longer be offering the FESS End Point Assessment.
 Please see our news announcement on transition arrangements to the new End Point Assessment Organisation.

 The guidance and materials on this page now only apply to NET FESS End Point Assessments taken up to 10 December 2021.

-The Fire, Emergency and Security Systems (FESS) End Point Assessment should be taken by FESS apprentices or those who are on an Experienced Worker Programme.
+The Fire, Emergency and Security Systems (FESS) End Point Assessment should be taken by FESS apprentices.

 The FESS Assessment is broken down into different sections, which we have broken down below.
 During some of the practical sections, you’ll be watched by the assessor.
 This can seem intimidating, so try to practice beforehand with a colleague watching you, to get used to it.